 What's my home worth?

-43 posts tagged with For-Sellers:
+67 posts tagged with For-Sellers:

-Here are five compelling reasons listing your home for sale this spring makes sense.1.
+Below are 5 compelling reasons listing your home for sale this fall makes sense.1.
 Demand Is Strong

-The latest Buyer Traffic Index from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
-These buyers are ready, willing, and able to purchase…and are in the market right now!
-More often than not, multiple buyers are competing with each other for the same home.
+The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
+These buyers are ready, willing, and able to purchase…and are in the market right now.
+More often than not, in many areas of the country, multiple buyers are competing with each other to buy the same home.

 Take advantage of the buyer activity currently in the market.2.
 There Is Less Competition Now